Senseless Death Of Fair Lawn Man Outside Satin Dolls Devastates Friends, Loved Ones

 At least three assailants beat Guberovic, then "left him for dead" on the highway, law enforcement sources said.

-Guberovic was struck and dragged several hundred feet moments later by what they said was a speeding driver who's been drinking.
+Guberovic was struck and dragged several hundred feet moments later, they said.

 Three men were arrested and charged criminally with Guberovic's death after detectives reviewed surveillance video and interviewed witnesses.